Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Pay off the balance early without penalties in most cases

-Net Billing and Local Incentives Still Apply
+Net Billing and Local Solar Incentives Still Apply

-Possible Tax Benefits
+Potential Tax Benefits

 • Monthly solar savings offset a large portion of HELOC payments